MongoExpUser/Ubuntu-MySQL-Image-and-Containers/README.md

 ![Image description](https://github.com/MongoExpUser/Ubuntu-MySQL-Image-and-Containers/blob/main/mysql-arch.png)

      *  Both primary (source) nodes can be used for write and read operations.
-     *  If the main primary (source-1/primary-1) nodes goes down, the 2nd primary can continue to serve as a primary.
+     *  If the main primary (source-1/primary-1) node goes down, the 2nd primary can continue to serve as a primary.

 ### 1) Build Image:
      * Build